muratk5n/thirdwave/en/README.md

 [[-]](https://youtu.be/qdKzSq_t8k8)

 ---

+Methodists?
+That's like Catholicism without the cocksuckers at the church isn't it?

+---

 Left-wing Catholics aren't much of a Catholic but they cling on to the title, especially if it is part of a minority ethnic position; it's